riddbtw/apex-aiming/README.md

 # Recommended video and gameplay settings
 * [This github](https://github.com/Gevorian/Apex-Legends/blob/master/Autoexec) will link you to how to configure your video and autoexec settings to get minimum graphics settings.
 Using this moved me from ~90-100 FPS to have 144 consistent FPS.

+# Choosing a good mouse
+[Rocketjumpninja](https://www.rocketjumpninja.com/mouse-search) covers this topic better than anyone else.
+Make sure to watch the video that walks you through how to properly measure your hand.
+There's plenty of info out there about determining your mouse grip type.
+* If you do choose a mouse that accepts double-A batteries, I suggest using spacers like [these](https://www.amazon.com/gp/product/B07D6RDQ3S/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) to sub in AAA batteries to reduce overall mouse weight.
+* [These](https://www.itaktech.com/collections/g304-g305/products/tiger-gaming-logitech-g400-g400s-mx518-hero-mouse-feet-rounded) are the skates I used for my mouse (Logitech G305), they work fantastic and are fairly low cost.

 # General aim tips
 1. Put your hand/mouse in uncomfortable positions on your mousepad.
 Try to minimize re-centering your mouse in places you're used to.
 This will help you with in-game scenarios when your mouse is in sub-optimal positions.